gdi3d/my_wallet/docs/working-with-the-api.md

 Open [http://127.0.0.1:8000/api/v1/items/](http://127.0.0.1:8000/api/v1/items/)

-___Remember you need to be logged in.
+___IMPORTANT: you need to be logged in.
 If you're not just, go to [website](http://127.0.0.1:8000/) or [admin area](http://127.0.0.1:8000/admin/) and login with user/pass: demo/demo and then return to the api url.
 Otherwise you'll get a nasty 500 error___

 Api Html Response example: